appleseed0910/week5-6/README.md

 In the book *chapter 3 Creating a Vivid setting*, the author picked the maze as an ultimate chanllenge, which means the setting itself would be a puzzle for the players.
 This smoothly switched the topic to the next *chapter 4 Designing Puzzles*.
 There is more deep and practical tips and knowledge need to pay attention here.

 Not like some games with graphics, the puzzle that we could make in Twine more likely to be text.
 (We could insert imgs when we need, but hardly to make some interactions but a just plain picture, which declines fun of graphic puzzle I think.)
-In
+In the book, the author sorted the puzzles in different genres such as **useful-item puzzle**, **Sequencing puzzle**, **Interacting-objects puzzle** etc.

+These genre names could help us with brainstorming, but what more important I think is to make the puzzle **matters** with the story.
+Make the puzzle engage with the story or push story forward, meld with the story.

+In this week's demo, I create a small sample which is a

+## Reference
 https://www.gamasutra.com/view/news/293930/7_works_of_interactive_fiction_that_every_developer_should_study.php